wschreyer/PENTrack/README.md

 2. Modify the code in main.c and combine TParticle, TGeometry, TField, TSource classes etc. into your own simulation (you can generate a Doxygen documentation by typing `doxygen doxygen.config`)
 3. Implement your own particles, sources or fields by inheriting from the corresponding base classes and fill the virtual routines with the corresponding physics
 4. Make low level changes to the existing classes

+Code tests can be compiled by adding the BUILD_TESTS option to cmake: `cmake -DBUILD_TESTS=ON .`. `make` will then compile an additional executable `runTests` that will report any failed code tests.
+The Boost Unit Test Framework from version 1.59.0 or newer will be required to build the tests.

 Output